mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 The problem consists of **populating the binary tree data structure onto a canvas and also the XY-axes** to establish each node's position.

-A browser canvas (or canvas in general) is not the best performant solution but is a great step for this problem in terms of rendering and correctness.
+A browser canvas[^2] (or canvas in general) is not the best performant solution[^3] but is a great step for this problem in terms of rendering and correctness.

+[^2]: A Canvas is a popular, more flexible, and performant tool for specific
+    graphics than a user GUI library like for example the HTML DOM API or Android Views, but it's a lower-level API, so it requires more work and design which is probably what we're looking for

+[^3]: A Canvas is a lower-level tool than a GUI toolkit, but it's far from
+    the advanced top-performant techniques

 ### Other Kinds of Trees